| GPA Article #3Grading the Quality of Restoration

 more abstract job of establishing a fair method to ascertain

+the quality of restoration.
 Judging the quality of a restorer's wares is most

 difficult because it cannot be quantified.
 It's merit lies